eyworldwide/Lemon/README.md

 ### Usage

-1. Download：dist/Lemon.7z.
+1. Download：dist/Lemon.dmg.
-2. Copy the app to your mac application directory.
+2. Double click Lemon.dmg and drag Lemon to your applications.
 3. Drag the image folder (eg. `xxx`) to the software window, then it will create a new folded (named `xxx_compressed`).
 4. Select the compression quality drop-down menu and it will show the compression ratio of every image.